 Furniture is specially designed for ease of use by residents whose agility has become compromised

 Purposeful Living is used to describe tasks and engagements that add value and purpose back to a resident’s life.
-Folding laundry, pouring salad dressing and prepping tables for meals, sorting and organizing, making cards, community service projects, along with many other engagements, help create a sense of purpose and add value to the role of “resident”.
+Folding laundry, pouring salad dressing and prepping tables for meals, sorting and organizing, making cards, and community service projects, along with many other engagements, help create a sense of purpose and add value to the role of “resident”.